Where to Stay in Bali

 Bali is truly paradise, with rice terraces cascading down verdant volcanic slopes, flaming sunsets dripping over powdery-white sands, and a unique and omnipresent culture that dominates the island and its people despite the continued growth of tourism.
 The island is appreciated by some 3-4 million Indonesian and foreign tourists each year, almost doubling the population at times.
 Some savor the surf, shopping, and clubbing in Kuta, while others relish spiritual and cultural pursuits in Ubud.
 Many come specifically to enjoy one of Bali’s best 5-star hotels and others to explore some of the best beaches in Bali.
 There are water sports and scuba diving, mountainous landscapes, and millennium-old temples.

-Bali is compact, so it is possible to day-trip to just about anywhere on the island from your base.
-But traffic south of (and including) Ubud can be appalling, and most roads north of Ubud are mountainous.
+Bali looks small on a map, but traffic is brutal.
+You can day-trip to most spots, but expect to spend hours in the car if you are based in the south.
 So, to avoid too much unnecessary travel, choose your base carefully (see below) and don’t be tempted to move between bases more than once every 4 or 5 days.

 The Best Places to Stay in Bali